 Let me introduce you to a handful of these IRA-ready funds—each of which is inexpensive, effective, and helps meet a common long-term investing objective.
 These funds also make sense for many tax-advantaged plans, so you can consider holding them not just in IRAs, but also HSAs or (when available) 401(k)s.

-• Income: You ideally want your retirement portfolio to produce regular income—in the form of both bond interest and dividend income.
+- Income matters, too.
+You probably want your retirement portfolio to produce at least some regular income—in the form of both bond interest and dividend income.
 Stock prices can suffer during nasty corrections and bear markets, but income-generating funds can help provide for your living expenses without forcing you to sell at an inopportune time.
+How much income your account should produce depends on your own circumstances.
+For instance, older investors tend to be more concerned with income while younger investors focus more on growth.

 What Types of Funds Are Available in IRAs?

-You can think of an IRA as a tax-advantaged brokerage account, insofar as they’re typically self-directed and extremely flexible.
-In most IRAs, you can own just about any type of fund—mutual funds, exchange-traded funds (ETFs), and even closed-end funds (CEFs).
+Once you back out the different tax treatment, an IRA will look, feel, and act very similar to a tax-advantaged brokerage account.
+They’re typically self-directed and extremely flexible.
+Most IRAs will let you own any type of fund—mutual funds, exchange-traded funds (ETFs), and even closed-end funds (CEFs).

-ETFs typically beat both mutual funds and CEFs on fees, sometimes by a considerable margin.
-But there are a few reasons to consider Vanguard mutual funds in an IRA.
+If given the choice, many investors will own ETFs because they usually beat both mutual funds and CEFs on fees.
+However, I can think of a few reasons to consider owning Vanguard mutual funds in an IRA.

 What Is a Mutual Fund?